mlevison/APR-Markdown-Export/post/magic-of-science-and-teams-presentation/index.md

   - "development-team"
   - "scrum-team"
   - "team-building"
+excerpt: '[#GOAT13](https://goagiletour.ca/) is now but a fond memory.
+As promised to the attendees'
 ---

 [#GOAT13](https://goagiletour.ca/) is now but a fond memory.
 As promised to the attendees I’m posting the presentation slides including presenter’s notes: